-BrainPower in a BackPack is a volunteer project of ISD 191 Community Education and Burnsville High School.
-Our high school students pack weekend food for elementary school students in ISD 191 whose families struggle to put enough food on the table.
+BrainPower in a BackPack -- our original weekend hunger relief program available for all District 191 students in preschool, elementary, middle school and high school providing weekend food packages whose families struggle to put enough food on the table.
 Because academic performance is related to nutrition, our goal is to improve the student learning experience for children with the greatest need in ISD 191.

 How Does BrainPower in a BackPack Work?

-The food we give is primarily kid-friendly, easy-to-prepare and nutritious, without requiring refrigeration.
-BrainPower staff purchase food and collect food donations; high school volunteers fill the backpacks after school on Thursdays (2:45-4:00 pm) throughout the school year.
-Notes are included with the food to add a personal touch as well as to highlight various sponsors.
-Students are involved in food drives and various aspects of fund raising.
+The food BrainPower provides is kid-friendly, easy-to-prepare and nutritious without requiring refrigeration.
+BrainPower staff purchase food and collect food donations; high school students and community volunteers fill the weekend food packages after school on Thursdays throughout the school year.

 This project benefits people in several ways: